MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 ::: moniker range=">=sc-om-2019"

 > [!NOTE]
 > To confirm that maintenance mode request is successful, look in the Operations Manager system log for event ID 19999.
-In case event ID 19999 is not available, submit the maintenance mode request again.
+In case event ID 19999 isn't available, submit the maintenance mode request again.

 ::: moniker-end